tddschn/easygraph-doc-source/Easy-Graph Documentation - source/_build/html/_sources/aboutus.rst.txt

 Acknowledgement
 -----------------
-This project is funded by Natural Science Foundation of China (No. 61602122).
+This project is funded by Natural Science Foundation of China (No. 62072115, No. 61602122).